 - Because of our specialized grid and location system, stone markers are not required.
 If desired however, stone memorials may be used and must be of native stone and consistent with the geology of the site.
 We can provide an appropriate stone on request.
 Stones brought from the outside must be approved prior to placement and must be no bigger than any stone within 50 feet of the grave.

 - In general, stones should be flat to the ground.
-Carvings or artwork other than names and dates must be approved by White Eagle.
-Families may not gather rocks from other areas of the preserve.
-No construction of stone piles please.
+Carvings or artwork other than names and dates must be approved by the White Eagle staff.
 In some cases, to create a more natural look, more than one stone can be used to create a monument, but such a marker must be pre-approved.

 - Burial sites are 20×20 feet in size.
 These 400 square foot sites allow us plenty of room to determine the correct placement of the grave between existing landscape features.
 We will do our best to accommodate your specific wishes, yet grave placement within each deeded site is determined at the discretion of White Eagle.